onebee9/thrive-playground/README.md

 - Extend tests to cover more edge cases and guard clauses
 - Fully set up test environment so we don't have to comment out the `quick set up` code block to run tests
-- Batch processing, to optimize file import and processing
+- Batch processing to optimize file import and processing
 - Code clarity (suggestions are welcome!)